5280 FELLOWSHIP OVERVIEW

 “My cohort included an accountant, an architect, a marketing specialist, an entrepreneur, an engineer, and a few people in finance whose jobs I don’t understand at all.
 It’s heartening to meet with people who care deeply about their work and think carefully about bringing the gospel to their world.”

 This profile gives a description of the types of people who have benefited most from the Fellowship over the past seven years.

 DISCUSS FOUNDATIONAL TEXTS IN THEOLOGY, CULTURE, AND WORK

-Fellows gather regularly in a church-based cohort to discuss foundational texts in theology, culture, and work.
+Fellows gather twice monthly in church-based cohorts to discuss articles on theology, culture, spiritual formation and workplace issues.
 Each cohort is facilitated by a pastor or local faith and work practitioner.
-Discussions give Fellows a deeper understanding of biblical worldview and mission, the role of Christians in culture, personal calling, and theology of work.
-Fellows also meet for three weekend retreats during the year focused on themes of calling, spiritual formation, and community, and five Saturday teaching sessions which will combine lectures and personal stories on theology, culture and work from both theologians and marketplace leaders.
+Discussions give Fellows a deeper understanding of biblical worldview and mission, the role of Christians in culture, purpose and personal stewardship, and a theology of work.
+Fellows also meet for two weekend retreats during the year focused on themes of calling, spiritual formation, and community, and six half-day Saturday sessions which will combine teaching, discussions, and personal reflection exercises.
 Review the Fellowship Dates and Details for a full calendar of activities.

 LEARN FROM CITY LEADERS